Best Mobile Ad Formats and Ad Sizes to Increase Viewability and Revenue

 – Can yield better CPMs with the right ad placements.

-Of all 300*250, also known as ‘medium rectangle’ is proven to help publishers.
-Even Google included the ad unit size in its “Top Performing Ad Sizes” list.
+300*250, also known as ‘medium rectangle, ‘ has been proven to help publishers.
+Google included the ad unit size in its “Top Performing Ad Sizes” list.
 At first, Google’s ad policy restricted the publishers from placing the 300*250 unit above the fold.
 But now, you can do so.
-Advertisers would be willing to pay more as users will be seeing the ad as soon as they open the webpage.
+Advertisers would be willing to pay more as users would see the ad as soon as they opened the webpage.

-We stick to the above-mentioned ad banners.
-But if you’re looking to see what are other options available to try, you can refer to the most common display ad banners.
+We stick to the ad banners mentioned above.
+But if you want to see other options, you can refer to the most common display ad banners.

-Obviously, common ad sizes will have greater demands and thereby getting you the best fill rate and eCPM.
+Obviously, common ad sizes will have greater demands, thereby getting you the best fill rate and eCPM.
 As suggested by Google, here are the most common mobile ad banners.

 1. 300 x 250 – Inline rectangle